Skip to content

 Pricing Details

 Custom interchange-plus pricing for enterprise card acquiring.
-Per PXP's own published MDR breakdown, the rate structure is: interchange (70-80% of total MDR, passed at cost), scheme fees (10-15%, passed at cost), and PXP's acquirer margin (10-20%).
+Per PXP's own published MDR breakdown, the rate structure is interchange (70-80% of total MDR, passed at cost), scheme fees (10-15%, passed at cost), and PXP's acquirer margin (10-20%).
 For a regulated European card transaction, that typically lands in a 1.5-3.0% range depending on card mix, geography and volume.
 Blended pricing is available for smaller merchants who prefer a single percentage covering all components. iGaming verticals price above mainstream retail because of the higher chargeback risk and regulatory burden.
 Rolling reserve runs 5-10% held for 90-180 days, in line with Nuvei (5-10% / 6 months) and lighter than Paysafe (7-12% / 6 months) or Worldpay (8-15%).
-FX markup 1-2%.
-Setup fees, integration fees and monthly maintenance are all custom — PXP doesn't publish them.
+FX markup is 1-2%.
+Setup fees, integration fees and monthly maintenance are all custom, since PXP doesn't publish them.
 For a $500k-monthly iGaming operator on European cards, expect total payment costs in the $10,000-$15,000 monthly range plus reserve capital locked.
 Current pricing, May 2026.

 Speed & Settlement